igno/nasa-images/README.md

 Example output
 ==============
-Your API should be able to provide output like this when queried for the last 10 days of curiosity navigation camera images (with a limit of 3 images per day).
+Your API should have a simple command line interface which just outputs json.
+You don't need to spend time on formatting the output.
+Example output for the last 10 days of curiosity navigation camera images (with a limit of 3 images per day).

+	$ php <my cli entrypoint.php>
 	{
 	    "2016-4-6": [],
 	    "2016-4-5": [],